Over the last two lessons, we've learned the basics of how arrays work, the

 ... between each character.

-Note that this isn't a destructive method - so we need to save the return value to a variable.
+Note that this is a non-destructive method — so we need to save the return value to a variable.

 We'll cover one more common array method.
 We can use